-On this page you’ll find some of the scientific work Dr. Dee used to create Read Right methodology.
+On this page you’ll find a few of the scientific findings Dr. Dee used to create Read Right methodology.
 Historical and newer references are included.

-Today, most early reading instruction (K-3) only focuses on the explicit, declarative aspects of reading.
-Every process we learn to perform (talking, walking, reading, and more) also requires implicit procedural learning — or, internal trial and error performed continuously until success is achieved.
+As a result of the shift to the “Five Basic Skills,” most early reading instruction today (K-3) only focuses on the explicit, declarative aspects of reading.
+Every process we learn to perform (talking, walking, reading, and more) also requires implicit procedural learning — or, internal trial and error (experimentation) performed continuously until a desired end result is achieved.

 - Piaget J. (1950): The Psychology of Intelligence.
 Translated from French: Percy M and Berlyne DE.
 London: Routledge.